 Let cookies cool for 10-minutes on the cookie sheet before transferring to a wire rack to completely cool.

 Wait until cookies are completely cooled before frosting.
-I used leftover buttercream from my Lemon Cupcakes, but if you want to use the frosting from Center Cut Cook, click in the link above to the original recipe.
-The frosting I used can be found if you click on the above link for my Lemon Cupcakes, but it is a large batch of frosting.
+I used leftover buttercream from my Lemon Cupcakes to frost these cookies.
+The frosting I used can be found if you click on the above link for my Lemon Cupcakes.
+Just half the frosting recipe.
 Decorate freshly frosted cookies with sprinkles!!

 Store at room temperature in an air tight container.